AliMagdy100/Covid19_Analysis_And_ETL_Using_Azure_Data_Factory/README.md

 ## Data Transformation

-This stage include processing data using three different services, and loading it into Azure Gen2 Data Lake storage account in a processed form, which represents the **silver** layer of our architecture.
+This stage include processing data using three different services, and loading it into Azure Gen2 Data Lake storage account in a processed form, which represents the **Silver** layer of our architecture.

 ### 1-Data Flow